bytecodealliance/wasmtime/docs/langref.rst

     intermediate representation
     IR
-        The language used to describe functions to Cretonne.
-This reference describes the syntax and semantics of Cretonne IR.
+        The language used to describe functions to Cranelift.
+This reference describes the syntax and semantics of Cranelift IR.
 The IR has two
         forms: Textual, and an in-memory data structure.

     stack slot